 The minimum standard for feature detection for an Order 1a survey are cubic features > 2 m in depths up to 40 m and 10% of depth beyond 40 m.
 Feature detection is not relevant for water depths greater than 100 m where a general description of the seafloor is deemed adequate for Order 2 survey specification.

-Water depths range from 82 to 110 m in the East area.
-The minimum sized cubic features that require detection are 8.2 m, i.e. 10% of water depth.
-A minimum of 9 soundings per 7.6 m bins are required in order to attain the feature detection criteria.
-A bin size of 8.2 m was selected to QC the data density and the results are shown in figure 9.
+Water depths range from 82.2 to 87.5 m in the East area.
+The minimum sized cubic features that require detection are 8.2 m, i.e. 10% of minimum water depth.
+A minimum of 9 soundings per 8.2 m bins are required in order to attain the feature detection criteria.
+A bin size of 8.2 m was selected to QC the data density and the results are shown in figure 8.
+Green indicates where 9 soundings per bin were achieved and red where the 9 soundings requirement was not attained.